honzaskl/Stock-volatility-forcasting/README.md

 > # Open the main script / notebook and run sections in order:
 > # 1) Data prep  2) In-sample fit  3) Forecasts  4) Evaluation
 > ```

----

-## Relevance
-Volatility forecasting is central to **risk assessment**, **derivative pricing**, and **portfolio construction**.
-The pipeline here—realized measures, multiple model classes, and rigorous forecast evaluation—provides a practical template for applying volatility models to real markets.

----

-## Repository Structure (suggested)